 Just when you thought you wouldn't be hearing from Dyson for a while, given all their recent new toys, they've come around again with a batch of stuff we didn't expect.
 This time: A tiny wall hanging vacuum, and a super clever attachment for grooming your dog.

-If you live in a city, you've probably seen a Dyson vac or two sitting in a corner, attracting undue attention -- simply because the thing is too big to store.
+If you live in a city, you've probably seen a Dyson vac or two sitting in a corner, attracting undue attention — simply because the thing is too big to store.
 The new Dyson City is meant to solve that: It's small enough to sit on a sheet of paper, and it's light enough to hold in the palm of your hand.
+But after some preliminary test, we can tell you it sucks really, really hard (in a good way).